What Does Direct Sales Mean? [The Complete Guide for 2023]

 Don’t be afraid to text!

-As mentioned previously, texts are almost always read, and texting has become the primary method of communication for many (if not most) people.
+As mentioned previously, texts are almost always at least seen, and texting has become the primary method of communication for many (if not most) people.

 Plus, texting, with its more personal approach than other business communication channels, fits in with the personal nature of direct selling.